penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/browser.md

 - `navigate(url)`: Navigates the browser to the specified URL.
-- `findElement(strategy, selector)`: Finds a single element on the page (e.g., an input field or button) using a location strategy (CSS selector, XPath, link text, etc.).
+- `findElement(strategy, selector)`: Finds a single element on the page (e.g., an input field or button) using a location strategy (CSS, XPath )
 - `sendKeys(text)/click()`: Methods of the returned Element object to enter text or click buttons.
 - `setElementWaitTimeout(timeout)`: Sets the implicit wait time (in milliseconds)